Ishiyamadera Temple 石山寺

 A venerable temple that inspired The Tale of Genji and Hiroshige

 Ishiyamadera Temple is a gorgeous temple complex that played a major role in the history of Japan.
 It was constructed around 747 and takes its name "stone mountain" from the unusual stone outcropping on which it is built.

 Visit the room dedicated to Japan's first novelist, Lady Murasaki

 Ishiyamadera is accessible by JR train.

-From Kyoto, take the Keihan Ishiyama Sakamoto line to Ishiyamadera Station, and then walk 10 minutes.
-From Kyoto or other locations, you can also take the JR Tokaido main line to Ishiyama Station and change there for the Keihan Ishiyama Sakamoto Line to Ishiyamadera Station.
+From Kyoto, take the Keihan Ishiyama Sakamoto Line to Ishiyamadera Station, and then walk 10 minutes.
+From Kyoto or other locations, you can also take the JR Tokaido Line to Ishiyama Station and change there for the Keihan Ishiyama Sakamoto Line to Ishiyamadera Station.

 Ishiyamadera is one of the 33 temples in the Kansai region making up a pilgrimage dedicated to Kannon, the Buddhist deity of mercy and compassion.
 Given its spiritual significance, it also houses numerous National Treasures and important works of religious art.